VasilisMpletsos/Digit-Recognizer-Kaggle-Competition/README.md

 So we have to find a way to extract images!

 ## Better ways to improve:
-* Insert a big model from Transfer Learning
+* Insert an even bigger and better model with Transfer Learning
 * Train it on Google Colab with GPU and many epochs